 If you make your application online, you will be able to access your decision on 16 April 2019 - National Offer Day.
 If you apply by phone or on a paper form your offer letter will be posted on 16 April 2019, second class.
 No decision will be given over the telephone.

 Please note, the admission process for children and young people with a Statement or Education, Health and Care Plan is different.
 More information can be found on our website.

 If you want to make an application for a school in Derby City Council's area, you need to complete a primary school in-year admission form.
 As the Council's Admissions service, we are responsible for co-ordinating all applications made for secondary school places.

 Alternatively, you can complete the online form - it's quick and easy.
-If you want to apply using a paper form, you can telephone 01332 642728 to ask us to send you one.
+If you want to apply using a paper form, you can telephone 01332 642725 or 642728 to ask us to send you one.

 When you complete your application form you will have the opportunity to express preferences in rank order for up to three schools both in and outside of Derby city.
 You will also be able state your reasons for your preferences.

 We will then process your application form according to how you have ranked your schools and you should receive a written decision from us within 15 working days.